Conference Frequently Asked Questions

 What are the plenary sessions?

-Plenary sessions are usually lectures or speeches designed to appeal to all meeting attendees.
+Plenary sessions are usually lectures or speeches designed to appeal to a broad range of meeting attendees.

 Who can attend the Welcome Reception?